-Please give a brief description of your current position: As an Inbound Marketer, I wear many different hats.
+Please give a brief description of your previous & current position: About a year ago, I started my own business, Greenline Marketing.
+As an Inbound Marketer, I wear many different hats.
 I am a writer, strategizer, planner, analyzer, editor...the list goes on!
 I create, plan, and execute client and internal inbound marketing efforts to help increase web traffic with the purpose of converting leads into customers.
 I manage and create social media content, email marketing efforts, write blogs, eBooks, and Case Studies and work on other content creation and customer engagement opportunities- all on behalf of my amazing clients!
 I track and analyze metrics and provide recommendations and adjustments for inbound marketing methodology improvements.
 Our goal is to always deliver results to clients, so I work day in and day out to make sure their marketing is working for them.
 Every day is different, and every client is unique - which is just one of the many things I enjoy about my job!

 What path did you follow to get to this point?
 During my junior year at CSB I was fortunate to have 2 different internships.
 Both were in very different worlds- different industries, different sizes, different work- and I was able to explore my interests.
 I have been very fortunate to work (and intern) in various aspects of marketing, social media, and communications within several different industries.
 I think learning about my skills, what I enjoy doing, and where my passions are have helped lead me to Leighton Interactive.